roelven/rv_map/README.md

 ## What does it not do

-*   Generate the page by itself
+*   Generate the wordpress page by itself
+*   Supports multiple cities / areas
 *   Handle categories nicely
 *   Handles the CSS